 From Bayonne it was an hour by train, but we couldn’t get the bikes, still boxed up, the five minute walk to the station.
 Lou got the tourist office to hail us a cab to the station and I hauled the bikes to the taxi rank, cutting my leg quite hideously.
 After some discussion in semi French with the cab driver he agreed to take us straight to St Jean Pied Du Port for 70€.

 We drove through plenty of hills, which made us pretty nervous, particularly as we could see bigger ones ahead.
 He dropped us off at the town’s tourist office as we had no clues as to where we wanted to go.
 There we set about building the bikes.
 It was blisteringly hot and I had blisters so we tried building them in the shade of the tourist office car park.
 We did fine up until noon, when it was absurdly hot and we were struggling to pump up the tyres.
 We walked down to the petrol station – after I stopped to buy espadrilles to ease the pain – and we got the tyres pumped up.
-We felt bad about dumping the bike boxes behind the tourist office, but we couldn’t find a dumpster.
+We felt bad about dumping the bike boxes behind the dumpster at the back of the tourist office, but we couldn’t find a cardboard recycling bin.

 We found a hotel a few yards up the road.
 It had a pool – woohoo!
 Swimming in the cool water under a beautiful blue sky with mountains all around was heaven, but too hot for me.
 I went inside for a nap.
 We wandered into town to find the pilgrim office at 5pm.
 It was great.
 The love child of Captain Birds Eye and David Bellamy gave us our Pilgrim Passports and talked us through the trip.
 It made everything very real.
 I became absurdly happy and almost cried.
 Lou felt excited and fired up too.